jmrecodes/HackMD-notes/Google-Cloud-and-Laravel-Deployment/part_3_the_deployment_-_laravel_on_a_compute_engine_vm.md

     # Replace the URL with your own repository's SSH URL.
     sudo git clone git@github.com:your-username/your-laravel-app.git /var/www/your-laravel-app
     ```
-4.  **Navigate into the directory:**
+4.  **Set Project Ownership:** The files are currently owned by the `root` user because we used `sudo` to clone the repository.
+Change the ownership to your current user so you can run commands without `sudo`.
     ```bash
+    # Note: $USER is a variable that automatically contains your username.
+    sudo chown -R $USER:$USER /var/www/your-laravel-app
+    ```

+5.  **Navigate into the directory:**
+    ```bash
     cd /var/www/your-laravel-app
     ```
-5.  **Install dependencies:** Tell Composer to install all the packages listed in `composer.json`, but without development tools like PHPUnit.
-The `--optimize-autoloader` flag makes class loading faster in production.
+6.  **Install Dependencies with Composer:** Now that you own the files, you can run Composer without `sudo`.
     ```bash
-    sudo composer install --optimize-autoloader --no-dev
+    composer install --optimize-autoloader --no-dev
     ```
+    > **Security Note: Why not `sudo composer`?**
+    > You should avoid running Composer as the `root`/`sudo` user.
+Composer is designed to run as a normal user.
+Running it as root can cause permission issues and creates a security risk by allowing package scripts to run with elevated privileges.

-6.  **Set up the `.env` file:** Copy the example file to create our production environment file.
+7.  **Set up the `.env` file:** Copy the example file to create our production environment file.
     ```bash
-    sudo cp .env.example .env
+    cp .env.example .env
     ```
     Now, open it with a text editor like `nano`.
     ```bash
-    sudo nano .env
+    nano .env
     ```
     Make these critical changes for production:
     *   `APP_ENV=production`